bootlin/snagboot/docs/snagfactory.md

 Snagfactory is a tool for simultaneous and efficient recovery and flashing of multiple embedded devices.
 It leverages the support range of Snagboot along with the multithreading capabilities of the host machine.

-The tool currently supports MMC backends for flashing images (SD card or eMMC).
+The tool currently supports MMC and MTD backends for flashing images.
 It has been tested on AM625x and A64 SoCs.

 There are four main steps involved in using Snagfactory: